-After seeing the movie Chocolat, I was really excited to try hot chocolate with spicy red pepper.
+After seeing the movie Chocolat, I was really excited to try spicy hot chocolate made with red pepper.
 It took me a while, but I finally got around to it.
 I tried one recipe that called for 1/4 teaspoon of cayenne pepper.
 I love spicy, so I thought, why not?
 It almost knocked me out.
 Apparently, the authentic “Aztec” hot chocolate is quite spicy, but it wasn’t for me.
 It took away too much of the sweet, which is what I really wanted.
 Not to mention, it was an assault on the senses.

 I edited the recipe to make a sweet, salty, and spicy hot chocolate.
 It has just a little kick.
 It was perfect after walking around the in freezing cold of January in New England the other day.